tunjid/Tiler/readme.md

 ## Introduction

+Tiling is a kotlin multiplatform experiment for loading chunks of structured data from reactive sources.

-A Tiler is a pure function with an API most similar to a reactive `Map` where:
+Tiling is achieved with a Tiler; a pure function with an API most similar to a reactive `Map` where:

 * The keys are queries for data
 * The values are dynamic sets of data returned over time as the result of the query key.